Tractor in field

 Our Agricultural Law Recommendations

 Many of the specialist Agricultural Solicitors here at Lanyon Bowdler also have close links with the farming community, so understand the pressures and complexity of the issues you have to deal with.
-We are repeatedly recognised by the leading legal directories, The Legal 500 and Chambers UK.
+We are repeatedly recognised by the leading legal directories, Legal 500 and Chambers UK.

 We are proud to be one of the NFU’s recommended agricultural law firms, providing specialist legal advice for farmers and the agricultural industry in Shropshire, Herefordshire and Staffordshire.